ashhhlynn/final-marketplace-api/README.md

 - Add and remove items from a shopping cart
 - Ability to add and remove items at checkout, and place orders powered through Stripe API
 - Edit account information from both user profile and checkout
-- View history of their orders and created products marked as active and sold, ability to edit & delete
+- View history of their orders and created products marked as active and sold with ability to edit and delete

 ## Media
 <img width="800" height="400" src="https://user-images.githubusercontent.com/84604278/227614097-af76bb6b-c356-41e9-af10-7b5d6bd35670.png">